Remod-org/Horses/README.md

 - `ReleaseOwnerOnHorse` -- Release ownership of a horse while the owner is mounted after ReleaseTime has been reached.
 - `RestrictMounting` -- Restrict mounting of owned horses to the owner.
 If false, you can use other plugins to manage this such as PreventLooting.
 - `EnableLimit` -- Enable limit of total claimed horse count per player.
+- `AllowDecay` -- If true, standard decay will apply to spawned or claimed horses.
+- `AllowDamage` -- If true, allow horse damage from other players, etc.  Note that this may conflict with NextGenPVE, et al, if configured to protect horses.
+- `TCPreventDamage` -- If AllowDamage is true, block damage if in building privilege.
+See below...
+- `TCMustBeAuthorized` -- If TCPreventDamage is true, set this true to require that the horse owner be registered on the local TC.
+In other words, just being in ANY TC range would NOT prevent damage, so the attacked player can kill the attacker's horse from the comfort of their base, etc.
 - `Limit` -- Limit for users with claim permission.
 - `VIPLimit` -- Limit for users with vip permission.